System Design Space

 Decision quality

-Helps tune lease/heartbeat parameters to reduce flapping and false failovers.
+Helps tune lease and heartbeat parameters to reduce unstable re-elections and false failovers.

 Interview articulation

-Supports single-leader vs multi-leader reasoning with consistency and ops-cost trade-offs.
+Supports single-leader versus multi-leader reasoning through consistency and operational-cost trade-offs.

 Risk and trade-offs